 To be honest, you have to be doing something.
 Ask yourself “what am I doing right for Nigeria?”

-It won’t lie in us to blame anyone anymore.
+This brief post is really to say It won’t lie in us to blame anyone anymore.
 If we do nothing, oh, we’re getting the blame.

 Love and Light,